-Visuospatial WM task The Corsi-blocks task consisted of recreation of flashing square sequences previously seen.
+Visuospatial WM task.
+The Corsi-blocks task consisted of recreation of flashing square sequences previously seen.
 In this task participants completed 2 practice sets, and then the experimental section began.
 Once they had clicked the same number of squares as in the original sequence, a fixation cross appeared for 500 ms in the center of the screen, and then the next sequence started (see Figure 5 for a sample trial).